VIDEO: Gifts of Christmas Pasts Inspires This Sports Fanatic Every Holiday Season

 If you never had the pleasure of playing this game as a kid then you missed out.
 This was a game my dad and I played a lot together.

 Inside this game was a football field and 50 or so little records that you slid into a little red player and whatever came out of the little speaker is what you did on the board.

 It was actually a great way for a kid to learn about the technical terms of football and how to learn strategies.
 This can be had on Ebay in ner mint condition for $39.99

 Table Top Hockey

 ABOVE VIDEO: One of those toys that irritated Dad to assemble, table top hockey provided hours of fun and fast action.

 A great classic game that I got as a present as early as 1976.

-I do remember that this game was pain to put together.
+I do remember that this game was a pain to put together.
 All of the players were on paper and had to be peeled and placed onto their plastic model shooters on the game board.
-If you made the mistake of putting a left hander on a right handed mold you were in trouble.
+If you made the mistake of putting a left-hander on a right-handed mold you were in trouble.
 The stickers did not peel back off very easily.

 The game was saved from extinction when in the mid to late 80’s.
 A bubble version appeared in almost every arcade in North America.
 The USA v.
 The Russians.
 I would spend hours and many quarters playing anyone that would oblige.